CONTACT

 Want to finally get a full night’s sleep?

 There are apps aimed at promoting better sleeping behaviour.
 To do this, the sleeping app collects data: about sleep in the various sleep phases, sleep duration and sleeping efficiency.
 Intelligent sleep phase alarms help you wake up.
-Smart apps analyse sleep using movement and noise sensors, but this requires taking your mobile phone into bed with you – luckily, there’s plenty space for this in RUF upholstered or box-spring beds.
+Smart apps analyse sleep using movement and noise sensors, but this requires taking your mobile phone into bed with you – luckily, there’s plenty space for this in RUFBetten upholstered or box-spring beds.
 There are also smartphone apps that record users talking in their sleep or snoring – something that might interest some.
-Betten

 Make waking up easier